Canada - Togo Relations

 Canada and Togo established diplomatic relations in 1960.
 Canada is represented in Togo by the Canadian Embassy located in Accra, Ghana.
 Since 1978, Togo has been represented in Canada through its Embassy in Ottawa.

 Canada and Togo enjoy productive bilateral relations.
 Interaction is concentrated primarily within multilateral institutions such as the Organisation internationale de la Francophonie and the United Nations.
-High-level visits have served to strengthen the bilateral partnership, and include:

 Since 2011, Togo has been a partner of Canada in the fight against migrant smuggling and Canada has provided equipment and training in support of Togo’s efforts to enhance monitoring and control of its maritime space.